polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![Screenshot of the SAP Management Console with S03 selected under SAP Systems.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image192.png)

 ### Task 3: Install the SAP Additional Application Server (AAS) layer

-In this task, you will install the SAP AAS of HA deployment of MS SQL Server-based SAP NetWeaver 7.5 HA deployment on s03-di-1 Azure VM by using the SAP Software Provisioning Manager.
-Run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
-During the installation, address all necessary prerequisites and specify the following parameters:
+In this task, you will install the SAP Additional Application Server of a MS SQL Server-based SAP NetWeaver 7.5 highly available deployment on s03-di-1 Azure VM by using the SAP Software Provisioning Manager.
+You will run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
+During the installation, you will specify the following parameters:

 -   Profile Directory: **\\\\<storage_account_name>.file.core.windows.net\\sapmnt\\S03\\SYS\\profile** (Where **<storage_account_name>** designates the name of the storage account you created earlier in this lab.)